OpenZeppelin/openzeppelin-contracts/docs/crowdsales.md

 ### PostDeliveryCrowdsale

-The [PostDeliveryCrowdsale](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/crowdsale/distribution/PostDeliveryCrowdsale.sol), as its name implies, distributes tokens after the crowdsale has finished, letting users call `withdrawTokens()` in order to claim the tokens they've purchased.
+The [`PostDeliveryCrowdsale`](api/crowdsale#postdeliverycrowdsale), as its name implies, distributes tokens after the crowdsale has finished, letting users call [`withdrawTokens`](api/crowdsale#PostDeliveryCrowdsale.withdrawTokens(address)) in order to claim the tokens they've purchased.

 ```solidity
 contract MyCrowdsale is PostDeliveryCrowdsale, TimedCrowdsale, Crowdsale {